This Orgasm Library Proves That No Two Climaxes Are Alike

 Ever wonder how your orgasm sounds compared to other people's?
-Well, good news — you can figure that out by consulting Bijoux Indiscrets' orgasm sound library, which features colorful sound maps that visualize the peaks and valleys of the sound waves people make when they moan in pleasure.
+Well, good news — you can figure that out by consulting Bijoux Indiscrets' orgasm sound library, which features colourful sound maps that visualise the peaks and valleys of the sound waves people make when they moan in pleasure.

 Showcasing the vast differences in how people experience sexual pleasure was part of the impetus behind the orgasm sound library, a project that collects recordings of real people having real orgasms.
 Elsa Viegas, the creator and co-designer of erotic e-shop Bijoux Indiscrets, says that the company started the orgasm library so that all people, but especially women, could shed any expectations or anxiety about their sex sounds.
 "It's important to empower women to enjoy their sex lives, and enjoying it is also forgetting about what it's 'supposed to' be or 'supposed to' sound like," she says.